chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

     default["apache"]["contact"] = "ops@example.com"
     default["apache"]["timeout"] = 300

-Use the “default” keyword to set the attributes.
+Use the "default" keyword to set the attributes.

 The node object is implied, `default` is a method of Chef::Node.

 # Attributes in Roles

-Node attributes can be set in roles using “`default_attributes`”.
+Node attributes can be set in roles using "`default_attributes`".

-This overrides the attributes set using “default” in the cookbook’s attributes file.
+This overrides the attributes set using "default" in the cookbook's attributes file.

 # roles/webserver.rb

     @@@ruby
-    name “webserver”
+    name "webserver"
-    description “Systems that serve HTTP traffic”
+    description "Systems that serve HTTP traffic"
     run_list(
-      “recipe[apache2]”,
+      "recipe[apache2]",
-      “recipe[apache2::mod_ssl]”
+      "recipe[apache2::mod_ssl]"
     )
     default_attributes(
-      “apache” => {
+      "apache" => {
-        “listen_ports” => [ 80, 443, 8080 ]
+        "listen_ports" => [ 80, 443, 8080 ]
       }
     )